UPDATE: The window for 2023 grant applications in Oregon is: April 3 (now extended) to July 6, 2023. ACT NOW!

 Step 4: Once data logging is complete, we will give you a quote to submit with your application package.

-NOTE: The window for grant applications is April 5 to June 7, 2022.
-Don’t wait to get started.
+NOTE: The window for 2023 grant applications is April 3 to June 6, EXTENDED to JULY 6th, 2023.
+Don’t wait to get started – these things take time.

 Take the First Step

 Owner-operators, fleets, municipalities, and construction companies looking to apply for these funds should contact Diesel Emissions Service and schedule a call or site visit to help with the application phase.

 We hope you found this article helpful.
 At DES, we believe in putting out educational and informative content to not only our customers but for the general industry to grow and benefit from.

 To share this article, use one of the social media icons above.